Git-it-App/git-it-electron/CONTRIBUTING.md

 ```

 ## Translations to other languages

+### Wrong or missing Translations
+The [Git-it Project on Transifex](https://www.transifex.com/git-it/git-it-electron) is the place to manage our translations.
+Just login there (with your GitHub Account) and you'll be able to help improving and adding translations.

-If you want to add a new language to this project, here are some steps you need to do.
+If you want to add a completely new language to this project, here are some steps you need to do:

 ### Add locale code
 First, edit `config/i18next.config.js` and add your Language to the `appLanguages` Object.
 You can use any editor you like.